digitaltwinconsortium/UA-CloudTwin/README.md

 # UA Cloud Twin
 A cloud-based Digital Twin Definition Language (DTDL) adapter for OPC UA data.
 It connects to an MQTT or Kafka broker, subscribes to a topic containing OPC UA PubSub telemetry messages, parses these messages and automatically extracts OPC UA-enables asset names from the telemetry stream and then creates digital twins for each asset indentified in Azure Digital Twins service in DTDL format, leveraging the ISA95 ontology.
 It then proceeds to update telemetry "tags" for each digital twin created with the relevant OPC UA PubSub datasets, all fully automatically.

+UA Cloud Twin creates a digital twin for each namespace in each OPC UA server discovered within the OPC UA PubSub telemetry stream it reads from the broker, so for best results give each asset connected to your OPC UA servers its own namespace.

 ## Installation